Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/learning-objectives/web-development.md

     - Takes into account user preferences and demographics, thereby ensuring that it is both accessible and in adherence to the cultural expectations of the intended audience.
+    - Uses precise written content to defend the validity of the design, implementation, and testing decisions that the learner made when creating the entire web site.

 - **Using Web Development Tools**:
   - A learner will use a web development environment to complete these tasks